daltonj/treccastweb/README.md

 * Read the dialogue context: Track the evolution of the information need in the conversation, identifying salient information needed for the current turn in the conversation
 * Retrieve Candidate Response Information: Perform retrieval over a large collection of paragraphs (or knowledge base content) to identify relevant information

+This year, there's an optional mixed-Initiative sub-task that evaluates the ability of systems to use mixed-initiative for more effective conversations.
+For more information, see the guidelines linked below.

 # Year 4 (TREC 2022)

 ## Important Dates
 * Guidelines release: Available
 * Evaluation topics release: Available
+* MI task submission deadline: August 22nd, 2022
-* Run submission deadline: September, 2022
+* Main task submission deadline: September 1st, 2022

 ## Data
 ### Topics
- * [Evaluation topics for Year 4](2022/) - 25 primary evaluation topics in JSON and Protocol Buffer format.
-There are two variants automatic and manual.
+ * [Evaluation topics for Year 4](2022/) - Primary evaluation topics in JSON format.

+### Mixed Initiative Question Pool
+* [Question Pool](2022/2022_mixed_initiative_question_pool.json) - Over 4000 candidate questions to be used for the mixed-initiative subtask

 ### Corpora
 * [Washington Post 2020](https://trec.nist.gov/data/wapost/) - Same from Year 3.